Sweet peas are some of the the most versatile plants you can grow.

-Sweet peas dislike root disturbance so grow them in cardboard tubes or coir pots.
+Sweet peas dislike root disturbance so grow them in cardboard tubes, growing tubes or coir pots.
 This will enable you to plant them out in their containers without damaging the roots.

 Follow these easy steps to grow beautiful and fragrant sweet peas from seed.

 Sow seeds individually into seed compost.
 Water well and place on a sunny windowsill or in a greenhouse or heated propagator.

 Water the sweet peas regularly.
 As they grow, you’ll notice roots start to emerge through the sides of the cardboard tubes.

 Pinch out the growing point when seedlings have two-three pairs of leaves, to encourage bushy growth.
 Harden the plants off before planting out.